 With that word “creature” being changed to “creation,” we understand that God creates circumstances for us to go through or for us to experience and that creation of those circumstances is good just as the creatures that he creates are good and it is not to be refused, but rather, like it says in I Thessalonians, received with thanksgiving.

-So within these two verses we see enough of Paul's counsel regarding using our life, but also do not forget that this is counsel to all of those with whom a relationship with God exists, but God is leading and working with others as well.
+Within these two verses, we see enough of Paul's counsel regarding using our life, but also do not forget that this is counsel to all of those with whom a relationship with God exists, but God is leading and working with others as well.

 Deuteronomy 8:1-5 “Every commandment which I command you today you must be careful to observe, that you may live and multiply, and go in and possess the land of which the Lord swore to your fathers.
 And you shall remember that the Lord your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.
 [Notice this manipulation of their lives by God.]
 So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the Lord.
 Your garments did not wear out on you, nor did your foot swell these forty years.
 You should know in your heart that as a man chastens his son, so the Lord your God chastens you.

-Chastens means discipline for the purpose of forming and shaping.
+"Chastens" means discipline for the purpose of forming and shaping.
 So Israel is an example of people who, though pulled out of Egypt and liberated by God, did not take advantage of the opportunities that were given to them.
 As we would say today, they blew it.
-It should be obvious to us that life in the wilderness was not easy, even for a slave people who were accustomed to physical hardships.
-Now the rigors of their hardships in the wilderness turned out to be far different than what they expected and so does it for us today.
+It should be obvious to us that life in the wilderness was not easy, even for a slave people who were more accustomed to physical hardships than us.
+The rigors of their hardships in the wilderness turned out to be far different than what they expected, and so does it for us today.

 Now why did Joshua and Caleb succeed?
 Well God reports on them that they had a different spirit in them.
 They had the Holy Spirit to put it bluntly.
 Under the New Covenant God has given us the same spirit that Joshua and Caleb had.
 So they stand as a witness to us that by that Spirit they could walk by faith, and they did.
 They fulfilled their responsibilities and we know that God rewarded them very greatly and used both of them.
 The difference was what God gave them and why they responded.